SocraticSlip/Hello-World/README.md

 # Hello-World

 Greetings!
+ I will be posting my projects from freeCodeCamp and other projects I create.

-  I'm a pleb with a mindset of a king in the Age of Information.
-I'm looking forward to this learning process and making connections with everyone I come across!
+ I'm looking forward to this journey and making connections with everyone I come across!
+-Marq